• Workshops

 Would you like to know more details?

 AI-Assistant: Certainly!
-Here is a relevant quote from Amadi on the separation of work and private life:
+Here is a relevant quote from Mikel on the separation of work and private life:

 Researcher: Does he say more about why he had to learn it?

-AI-Assistant: “Yes, Amadi explains why he had to learn to separate work and personal life:
+AI-Assistant: “Yes, Mikel explains why he had to learn to separate work and personal life:

 This quote explains that his experience as a freelancer, where work demands were unpredictable and often encroached on personal time, taught him the importance of maintaining a clear boundary between work and personal life in order to manage stress effectively.